-- Unless otherwise noted, students are subject to identical standards under this policy. - SAP will be checked by the Director of Financial Aid at the end of each BCON enrollment term. - A student may be placed on financial aid probation but not on academic probation or visa versa. - It is the student's responsibility to ensure that the BCON Registrar receives an official transcript for all transfer courses at the end of each enrollment term.
-The only exception to this is courses taken at the UWGB or SNC, as they send the transcripts.
+- Unless otherwise noted, students are subject to identical standards under this policy. - SAP will be checked by the Director of Financial Aid at the end of each Bellin College enrollment term (semester, term, or block). - A student may be placed on financial aid probation while not on academic probation or visa versa. - It is the student's responsibility to ensure that the Bellin College Registrar receives an official transcript for all transfer courses at the end of each enrollment term.
+The only exception to this is courses taken at the UWGB, SNC or SLC, as they send the transcripts.
 If an official transcript is not received within four weeks of the last day of the course, the course will be counted as attempted but not earned credits. - A student will be subject to the SAP policy of the college or university awarding financial aid.
-The BCON Director of Financial Aid will track SAP status on all students, including those receiving aid through other colleges, however, the student will not be subject to this policy until aid is applied for and received through BCON.
-Eligibility for the first enrollment term of aid through BCON will be based upon the student's SAP status as of the most recently completed enrollment term.
-For example, SAP status for a student who first receives aid through BCON for the fall term of the junior year will be based upon the SAP record as of the end of the spring or summer (if applicable) enrollment term.
-Therefore, it is possible for a student to be placed on financial aid probation for her/his first enrollment term receiving aid through BCON.
+The Bellin College Director of Financial Aid will track SAP status on all students, including those receiving aid through other colleges, however, the student will not be subject to this policy until aid is applied for and received through Bellin College.
+Eligibility for the first enrollment term of aid through Bellin College will be based upon the student's SAP status as of the most recently completed enrollment term.
+For example, SAP status for a student who first receives aid through Bellin College for the fall term of the junior year will be based upon the SAP record as of the end of the spring or summer (if applicable) enrollment term of the sophomore year.
+Therefore, it is possible for a student to be placed on financial aid probation for her/his first enrollment term receiving aid through Bellin College.